tanisha3725/Training-on-Cloud-Computing-and-DevOps/Week-1/README.md

-# 📅 Week 1
+# :date: Week 1
-This folder contaains the daily diary for Week 1.
+This folder contains the daily diary for Week 1.